 As a result of the call for pilot projects, nine applications were received for funding.
 Out of these applications the evaluation board decided to support six projects from the following countries: Albania, Armenia, Bosnia and Herzegovina, Georgia, Ukraine and United Kingdom.
-The projects will be implemented until the end of 2023, some of the final conferences have already taken place, as in the case of Armenia.
+The projects were implemented until the end of 2023 and the projects' results will be presented at the next annual ENIC-NARIC meeting in June 2024.